Achievable logoAchievable logo

 3. On an auditory signal, athletes begin running at a steady pace.

-4. The time is recorded as athletes cross the finish line.
+4. Record the time as athletes cross the finish line.

 12-minute run